Now offering cupping therapy! Can be added to any session.

 Learn better one on one?
 Private classes are available at my location.
 Add $200 on if you take it by youself or split that additional cost with a friend and pay $100 each therapist additional.
 Email me for details at email@example.com.

 Introductory - 3 days - 25 CEU - $595

-This 3 day entry level course is designed to teach massage professionals how to administer the ultimate barefoot effleurage application.
-Our famous one footed posterior sequences with our spa anterior finish can become a marvelous 60 or 90 minute session.
-Theory and lecture focuses on history of barefoot massage, cautions, contraindications, proper body mechanics for gravity assisted massage, proper draping, construction and design of bars in the treatment room, marketing the technique and foot hygiene.
+Barefoot Basics is just the beginning in this entry level 3 day cours.
+It is designed to teach massage professionals how to utilize gravity to perform the ultimate barefoot effleurage application.
+Learn how to save your hands by letting gravity assist you on the table.
+Therapist will learn how to safely perform one footed posterior strokes, history of barefoot massage, cautions, contraindications, proper body mechanics for gravity assisted massage, proper draping, construction and design of bars in the treatment room, marketing the technique and foot hygiene.

 Barefoot Anterior and Side-lying©

 1 day - 8 CEU - $199